szq0214/MEAL-V2/README.md

 **[Dec.
 5, 2021]** **New:** Add [FKD](https://arxiv.org/abs/2112.01528) training support.
 We highly recommend to use FKD for training MEAL V2 models, which will be 2~4x faster with similar accuracy.

 - Download our [soft label](http://zhiqiangshen.com/projects/FKD/index.html) for MEAL V2.
-- run script/FKD_train.sh with the desired model architecture and the path to the ImageNet dataset and soft label, for example:
+- run `FKD_train.py` with the desired model architecture, the path to the ImageNet dataset and the path to the soft label, for example:

   ```shell
   # 224 x 224 ResNet-50